baSSHtion/baSSHtion.github.io/content/pages/index.md

-Title: About baSSHtion
+Title: XXX
+Status: draft
 Date: 2014-08-23 22:20
 Modified: 2014-08-24 23:15
 Category: ssh
 Tags: about, overview
 Slug: index
 Authors: Jens Neuhalfen
-Summary: baSSHtion.org provides administrators the means to effectively implement controlled,and secure access to their hosted applications.
+Summary: baSSHtion.org provides administrators the means to effectively implement controlled, and secure SSH access to their systems.
 It provides tools, and recipes for OpenSSH, and others.
-url:
+url: /
 save_as: index.html
 SortOrder: 10